How To Discipline Insubordination In An Employee

 If not adequately and timely disciplined, they would impede work, create conflict, and cost money.

-It is important to remember that disciplinary action should be fair and should never be issued without first conducting an investigation and hearing both the offender and victim parties.
+Please remember to keep the disciplinary action fair.
+Always first conduct an investigation and hear both the offender and victim parties.

 ...